 Runtime blocks & Rollup blocks

-- Runtime blocks are the actual blocks of the multi-rollup that consist of wrapped rollup L1 handler transactions, wrapped rollup transactions, and the runtime state root, which accounts for the ephemeral rollup state and blocks in the runtime storage.
+- Runtime blocks are the actual blocks of the master-rollup that consist of wrapped rollup L1 handler transactions, wrapped rollup transactions, and the runtime state root, which accounts for the ephemeral rollup state and blocks in the runtime storage.

 - Rollup blocks are virtual blocks that among other things contain a rollup state root, rollup transactions, the rollup parent block hash, and rollup events.